 One of the things that Bart and I marvel at constantly about a child is how they have no interest in the things that we would DIE for (a daily two-hour nap?
 Sign me up) and are desperate to do things that, as an adult, have long since lost their charms.

-Which means it is not very hard to put Ella to work.
-I want her to see work as just a regular part of our lives, not something really tedious or horrifying.
-I also try not to give her tasks that are too difficult because I don’t want to overwhelm them.
+I want our children to see work as just a regular part of our lives, not something really tedious or horrifying.
+I also try not to give them tasks that are too difficult because I don’t want to overwhelm them.

 - Putting the silverware away – I take out all the sharp knives and dangerous items, then put the silverware basket on the dishwasher door alongside our silverware holder from the drawer.
-She sorts them into the proper slots and gives me anything that belongs elsewhere (like spatulas or measuring spoons).
+My toddler sorts them into the proper slots and gives me anything that belongs elsewhere (like spatulas or measuring spoons).

 - Helping with laundry – My girls have all loved putting clothing in the dryer (when I pull it out of the washer and hand it to her), clean out the lint, put in the dryer sheet, and finally slam the dryer door shut.
 It’s pretty obvious they likes the slamming most.